cry4rock/indushomelab.net/content/projects/edge-platform-on-raspberry-pi.md

 This repo documents a practical single-node edge platform suitable for learning and homelab experimentation.
 It shows how to run container workloads behind an ingress, collect system metrics, and operate within the constraints of edge hardware.

-If you want, I can:

-- Add complete Prometheus/Grafana compose files and a minimal Grafana dashboard
-- Add a Loki + Promtail example for logs
-- Harden Traefik configuration (basic auth + TLS)

 ---

 ## References